Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Giants stats and trends

-- New York has played seven games, with three wins against the spread.
+- New York has three wins against the spread in seven games this season.

-- New York's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- New York's games this year have gone over the total in three out of seven opportunities (42.9%).

 Home and road insights

-- New York is 1-2 overall, with two wins against the spread, away from home.
+- New York has two wins against the spread, and is 1-2 overall, in away games.

-- In three away games this season, New York has gone over the total every time.
+- In three away games this year, New York has hit the over every time.

 Powered by Data Skrive.